kevinfarrugia/react-recipes/recipes/components.md

 With that in mind:

-__Use simple functions__ for _simple components that are not used extensively_; just because they're stateless, it doesn't mean they're pure components, or that you benefit from the performance enhancements of `React.PureComponent`.
+__Use plain functions__ for _simple components that are not used extensively_; just because they're stateless, it doesn't mean they're pure components, or that you benefit from the performance enhancements of `React.PureComponent`.

 (In the future, React may implement optimizations for functional components to address this.)